nmelehan-akamai/docs/docs/guides/artificial-intelligence/deploy-chatbot-rag-pipeline-langchain-lke/index.md

 For production log management, consider log aggregation tools like the ELK stack (Elasticsearch, Logstash, Kibana) or Grafana Loki.
 These centralize logs from all pods and provide search and visualization.

-### Cost management
+### Cost Management

-Calculate your monthly costs:

-* **LKE nodes**: 3 nodes × $X/month (varies by plan)
-* **NodeBalancer**: $Y/month
-* **Managed databases**: Same as Guide 1
-* **Object Storage**: Same as Guide 1
+Calculate your monthly costs with the [Akamai Cloud Computing Calculator](https://www.linode.com/pricing/cloud-cost-calculator/).
+These were the resources provisioned by default in this guide:

+- LKE cluster with 3 nodes and one NodeBalancer
+- Two managed databases
+- One object storage bucket

 Optimize costs by:

-* Right-sizing your node pool (use smaller nodes if resource limits are low).
+- Right-sizing your node pool (use smaller nodes if resource limits are low)
-* Reducing replicas if traffic is low.
+- Reducing replicas if traffic is low
-* Using the cluster autoscaler to scale nodes down during off-peak hours.
+- Using the cluster autoscaler to scale nodes down during off-peak hours

 ## Conclusion

-You've deployed your LangChain chatbot to Kubernetes with multiple replicas, proper secrets management, and production-ready infrastructure.
-The same application from Guide 1 now runs in a cloud-native environment with auto-healing and horizontal scaling capabilities.
+You've deployed your LangChain chatbot to Kubernetes with multiple replicas, secrets management, and production-ready infrastructure.

-This architecture demonstrates enterprise deployment patterns.
-Guide 3 will show you the Akamai App Platform, giving you similar infrastructure but with less complexity.

-### Troubleshooting
+## Troubleshooting

-If you encounter issues with **pods not starting** (for example: ImagePullBackOff status), then:
+If you encounter issues with **pods not starting** (for example: `ImagePullBackOff` status), then:

 * Verify your image name and tag match what you pushed to Docker Hub.
 * Check that the image is publicly accessible or that you've configured image pull [secrets with your Docker Hub credentials](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
 * Try pulling the image locally with docker pull to confirm it exists.

-If **pods are crashing immediately** (for example, CrashLoopBackOff status), then perform the following debugging steps:
+If **pods are crashing immediately** (for example, `CrashLoopBackOff` status), then perform the following debugging steps:

-* Check the logs with kubectl logs <pod-name>.
+* Check the logs with kubectl logs `{{< placeholder "POD_NAME" >}}`.
 * Common causes include missing environment variables, incorrect database connection strings, or application code errors.
 * Verify your Secret and ConfigMap are applied correctly.